Type to search

 One of the most interesting – and, if understood, most helpful – aspects of the MinistryWatch database is its 5-star financial efficiency rating system.

-First, the ratings attempt to measure financial efficiency.
-In layman’s terms, financial efficiency is getting the most out of the least amount of resources.
+First, the ratings attempt to measure financial efficiency and not ministry effectiveness.
+We define financial efficiency as getting the most out of the least amount of resources.
 Said another way: If you give a dollar to ministry, how much of that dollar goes to ministry, and how much to fundraising, administration, and asset accumulation?

-Financial efficiency is not the only basis for donors to make giving decisions.
-That’s why we also have Transparency Grades and an overall Donor Confidence Score for all of the ministries in our database.
+So while financial efficiency is an important measurement, it should not be the sole basis on which donors make giving decisions.
 However, we believe that understanding financial efficiency is relevant and useful.

-Third, the ratings are relative.
-No independent benchmarks are set for the financial ratios.
-Instead, the financial ratios of organizations with similar purposes and structures are compared to one another to determine relative efficiency.
-We have divided the approximately 1000 ministries in our database into about 20 peer group categories.
+Third, the ratings are peer-comparisons.
+Once we calculate the ratios, we compare ministries to others in their peer group.
+The final “star rating” of an organization is based on a comparison to other organizations with similar purposes and structures are compared to one another to determine relative efficiency.
+We have divided the approximately 1300 ministries in our database into about 22 peer group categories.
 We compare ministries to others in their peer group.

 The Three Dimensions of Financial Efficiency